District Of Columbia Payday Frequency Laws 2022

 Like District Of Columbia, the majority of states have labor law regulations that require employers to pay employees on regularly scheduled paydays with a certain minimum frequency.

-District Of Columbia employers are required to pay most hourly employees via a regular payday at least weekly, biweekly, semimonthly or monthly.
+District Of Columbia employers are required to pay most hourly employees via a regular payday, scheduled at minimum semimonthly.

 Exemptions from Payday Laws